 Philanthropy – Making a difference – Leaving a legacy

 Those who have been blessed with financial security are warmly encouraged to assist the Society in its public-spirited endeavours to improve the standard of public debate and improve scientific literacy in policy circles.
 A very modest amount of money can enable the Society to launch significant new initiatives.
-For example, for $2500, a deliberative workshop can be run to bridge science, practice and policy.
-A table of opportunities is available here (soon).
+For example, for $2500, a deliberative workshop can be run to bridge science, practice and policy on a given subject.
+A Table of opportunities is available, with aspirational sums indicated.
+Of course, donations of even $1 will be valued.
 Any interested person is warmly encouraged to contact the President, on president AT royalsocietyqld.org.au.

-The Royal Society of Queensland Research Fund offers tax deductibility for donations for research projects in the natural sciences with high potential for leverage.
+Tax deductibility is available for donations to The Royal Society of Queensland Research Fund which funds research projects in the natural sciences.
+The grants offer high potential for leverage.
 See Research page for details.